 - muscle rigidity (stiff muscles)

 - Valvular heart disease.
-Some people taking medicines
+Some people taking

 - trouble breathing